-Why branches are ideal parrot toys is that parrots also like to strip off the bark.
+Why branches make ideal parrot toys is that parrots also like to strip off the bark.
 This gives them a "job" to complete, which is a close mirror to nest-building activity in the wild.
 A parrot will often strip off the bark first with great relish and then get to work on the rest of the wood, eventually chewing it into small pieces.
 Chewing activity helps parrots to keep their beaks in trim.

 Whee!
 Let's Swing!